-Individual research projects fall under three major areas of interest:
+Innovative research projects in Furdui’s lab fall under three major topics: